 Books from CWR Press

-Between Religious Rocks and Life’s Hard Places—101 Answers to Tough Questions About What You Believe. — Greg answers 101 questions about Christianity and the Bible.
+Between Religious Rocks and Life’s Hard Places $10.00 — Greg answers 101 questions about Christianity and the Bible.
 From prayer to prophecy, from sin to salvation, from tithing to the Trinity—you’ll come away from this book equipped with the tools and methodology to face life’s spiritual issues grounded in God’s grace.

 By Monte Wolverton

 The Remnant $10.00 — In the year 2069 the Apocalypse came and went, but Jesus didn’t show up, as some expected.
 Instead, a cataclysmic war, natural disasters and pandemics cut earth’s population by 90 percent.
 Now, in 2131, a totalitarian government rules the world from the magnificent capitol of Carthage, Tunisia.
 Blamed for igniting the war, all religion and religious books have been banned.
 Citizens who practice religion are sent to work camps.
 Grant Cochrin, imprisoned in a bleak petroleum camp in North Dakota, hears rumors of isolated Christian communities in the lawless Wilderness areas of North America.
 Grant leads his family and friends in a daring escape from their work camp to embark on a long and dangerous quest for a utopian Christian community.
 The main guide in their search is a single Bible page—a remnant of Jesus’ Sermon on the Mount handed down from Grant’s grandparents.